 - Assist the Director of Foundation & Government Giving, Director of Development, and Executive Director with preparation for donor meetings and site visits

 - Take part in site visits and other Development events as necessary

-This is some of what the Foundation and Government Giving Assistant should know:
+This is some of what the Foundation & Government Giving Assistant should know: